TOMToolkit/tomtoolkit.github.io/docs/tomarchitecture.md

 is an observation module plugin contributed by Bryan Miller to enable the triggering of observation requests on the Gemini telescope via the TOM Toolkit.
 Thanks Bryan!

+### Template Engine
+The toolkit is able to take advantage of Django's excellent [template engine](https://docs.djangoproject.com/en/2.2/topics/templates/).
+Part of the engine's power comes form the ability of templates to extend and override each other.
+This means a TOM developer can easily change the layout and style of any page without modifying the underlying framework's code directly.
+Entire pages may be replaced, or only "blocks" within a template.

+Compare theses screenshots of the [standard target detail page](/assets/img/architecture/standardlayout.png) and the [Global Supernova Project's target detail page](/assets/img/architecture/standardlayout.png), the latter taking heavy advantage of template inheritance.

 ## Data Storage, Deployment and Tooling